joshrp/moonlight-docs/Frequently-Asked-Questions.md

 If you're using the PC client, you can also enable remote desktop mouse mode in the Moonlight settings for a seamless mouse experience when using other apps along with Moonlight.

+## Is Moonlight secure?

+NVIDIA GameStream uses a secure pairing process to establish trust between clients and hosts.
+Each Moonlight client generates a unique key which is exchanged directly with the host PC during the pairing process.
+This process authorizes the Moonlight client to launch games, view installed apps, etc.

+Moonlight client keys are generated and stored locally on each client.
+We never receive your unique client keys, so there is no online account system that could possibly be compromised to gain access to your PC.

+Keyboard, mouse, and gamepad data is sent back to the host PC over an encrypted connection to prevent the possibility of this data being intercepted when travelling over an insecure network.

+For even more security, you can use Moonlight over a VPN connection [like ZeroTier](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#zerotier) which encrypts all traffic.

 ## Where can I get help with streaming issues?

 [Our Discord server](https://moonlight-stream.org/discord) is the best place to find help from Moonlight developers and the community.